zedlopez/ifm/Examples/Hover.md

 ```

-Here's the tricky part, which relies on material from the chapters on Activities and Rulebooks:
+Here's the tricky part, which relies on material from the chapters on [Activities] and [Rulebooks]: